-What does haunting mean exactly?
-Does haunting consists of ghosts and terror?
-Haunting is like a whiff of cigarette smoke lingering in the air which won’t subside, or an ancient ruin that once stood proudly in splendor only to be left abandoned and rotten as time progresses.
-This is the feeling I get from watching…… Continue reading Kwaidan: A Different Type of Horror (Part I)
+What does it mean to be haunted?
+Does haunting consist of ghosts and terror?
+Is haunting like a whiff of cigarette smoke lingering in the air which won’t subside, or it is like an ancient ruin that once stood proudly in splendor only to be left abandoned and rotten in time?
+This is the feeling I get from watching this film.
+It’s a film comprised of four haunting stories.

 The first story is called Black Hair.
 It’s a tale about a man who abandoned poverty to gain higher social status at the expense of leaving his soft-spoken, docile wife.
 Like most ambitious men, the husband desired status and wealth.
 Unfortunately, when he did achieve his ambition by marrying a woman belonging to a higher social status than his former wife, he realized that the grass was not always greener on the other side.
 His new wife was cold and selfish.
 As time progressed, he started to yearn for his former wife and remembered innocently how she spoke to him.
 When he decided to return to her.
 She was no longer there but a past memory.
 In the end, his unwise decision to abandon his former wife indirectly killed her by leaving her to die in poverty alone.
 What’s the irony in that?
 We seek fortune only to fall out of a fortune.
 All of these points mentioned were done with few words.
 There was not a lot of talking.
 Each frame illustrated these points so hauntingly beautiful that I just had to summarize the story myself in words to captivate its essence.